OwenKLenz/group_limerick/views/rules.md

 ## How to Play

-- Group Limerick is played with a group of 2-5 players.

-- The game begins with each player crafting the first line of a limerick.

-- Once each player has finished their line, limericks are passed around to a new player who writes the 2nd line, and so on until all limericks are complete.

-- The game is best played over group voice or video chat so that slower players can be heckled mercilessly for taking too long to come up with their next line.
+- Group Limerick is played with a group of 2-5 players, preferably with the aid of a voice or video chat app such as [Skype](https://www.skype.com/en/) or [Zoom](https://zoom.us/).
+This way, slower players can be heckled mercilessly for taking too long to come up with their next line.
 Additionally, the often inane and innapropriate results can be enjoyed together.

+- After assembling a group, one player should create a [new game](/new_game).

+- Once created, other players can [join](/join) the game.

+- After all players have joined and the group is full, press the refresh button to enter the first limerick line.

+- Once each player has finished their line, each limerick is passed around to a new player who writes the 2nd line.

+- Rinse and repeat until all limericks are complete.

 ## About the Limerick